Fadli Zon: Political career

 After graduating in 1997, Fadli was appointed to the People's Consultative Assembly (MPR), at that time the nation's top legislative assembly, as a representative of youth groups.
 In March 1998, the MPR unanimously re-elected then-president Suharto for a seventh term, despite rising anti-government protests throughout the country.
 After Suharto was forced to resign in May 1998, the country held free elections in 1999, after which Fadli lost his seat in the MPR.

 Following the fall of Suharto, Fadli was one of the founders of the Islam-based Crescent Star Party and briefly became one of its chairmen, but he resigned in 2001.

 In November 2007, Fadli met businessman Hashim Djojohadikusumo, the younger brother of Prabowo Subianto.
-Hashim, Fadli and Prabowo, then a member of Golkar, formed Gerindra in December 2007 and the party participated in the 2009 elections, winning 4.46% of the votes and gaining 26 seats in parliament.
+Hashim, Fadli and Prabowo, then a member of Golkar, formed Gerindra in December 2007.
+The party participated in the 2009 elections, winning 4.46% of the votes and gaining 26 seats in parliament.
 Fadli himself did not gain a seat, receiving 11,077 votes in West Sumatra's electoral district 2, where the seat-winner received 21,348 votes.

-In the 2014 elections he ran again for parliament, this time in a West Java electoral district, where he received 79,074 votes, securing himself a seat in the House of Representatives.
+In the 2014 elections, he ran again for parliament, this time in a West Java electoral district, where he received 79,074 votes, securing himself a seat in the House of Representatives.
 He was appointed as Deputy Speaker of the House for the 2014-2019 period.
 He served as Acting Speaker of the House in 2015–2016 and 2017–2018.
 He has led delegations of Indonesian legislators at various international, regional and bilateral forums.

 In the 2019 General Election, he was re-elected as a member of parliament, and appointed chairman of the House Committee for Inter-Parliamentary Cooperation for the 2019–2024 period, as well as a member of the House commission on Defense, Foreign Affairs and Information.
 He was reelected for a third term in the 2024 general election with 149,258 votes.

-He has been Vice Chairman of Gerindra Party Central Board and Vice Chair of Gerindra Supreme Leadership Council since 2008, and is currently serving for the 2020–2025 period.
+He has been Vice Chairman of Gerindra Party Central Board and Vice Chair of Gerindra Supreme Leadership Council since 2008, and served for the 2020–2025 period.